-The Archaeological Site Stabilization and Preservation Project (ASSAPP), Office of Archaeological Studies (OAS), Museum of New Mexico, has conducted a site evaluation of LA 2690 (Fort Wingate Ruin, NMQ 29122), McKinley County, New Mexico, on Navajo Nation Tribal Fee land.
-The OAS has been working under contract with the NMSHTD to identify endangered archaeological sites within highway rights-of-way.
-Within the scope of this project, the New Mexico State Highway and Transportation Department (NMSHTD) proposes to stabilize areas within the boundaries of the site and within the NMSHTD right-of-way that have been affected by past highway construction and by erosion.
-Funding for this project is provided through the Enhancement Program of the Intermodal Surface Transportation Efficiency Act of 1991.
+Between August 25 and 30, 2000, the Archaeological Site Stabilization and Preservation Project (ASSAPP), Office of Archaeological Studies (OAS), Museum of New Mexico, completed a data recovery program at LA 2690/NMQ122 (Fort Wingate Ruin), McKinley County, New Mexico, on lands owned by the Navajo Nation and held in trust by the Bureau of Indian affairs.
+The OAS works under contract with the NMSHTD to identify endangered archaeological sites within highway rights-of-way.
+During this project, the ASSAPP/OAS performed limited data recovery by excavating a 50 m by 15 cm trench and stabilized the site by revegetating eroded areas within the boundaries of the site and within the NMSHTD right-of-way.